vertica/spark-connector/docs/troubleshooting-guide.md

 #### Configuring Logs

 The easiest way to configure the logging or change the logging level is to create a local `log4j.properties` file and submit it with the Spark job.
+This requires using the `--files` option to pass the logging file and passing the log4j configuration `spark.[driver|executor].extraJavaOptions` option.

 For example, assuming the Docker environment is already running, run an example and log to both the console and a file, while setting the log level for the Spark Connector to `DEBUG`:
 ```shell